WELCOME in English!

 MURIEL ROCHAT RIENTH, RECORDER & DIRECTION

 Born in Basle, she finished her studies (solo diploma) at the renowned Schola Cantorum Basiliensis with Michel Piguet.
 She is founder and director of La Tempesta Basel.
 Muriel Rochat Rienth regularly performs as a soloist recorder concertos by Vivaldi, Sammartini, Telemann with different Swiss orchestras, including radio recordings by Swiss German Radio, Radio Suisse Romande and several radios in Germany, Belgium, Spain, Holland and Canada.
 She performed in Switzerland, Italy, Austria, Belgium and Spain at different festivals.
 Muriel's CD-releases include the complete recording of Händel's "Recorder Sonatas" for spanish label VANITAS, elected as a reference recording and among "the 10 best CDs of the month" in Spain and with high acclamation in swiss, spanish, german, dutch an US magazines (FANFARE) , and Telemann's "12 fantasias" also enthusistically reviewed by international music press.
+Next CD release will be the complete recorder sonatas of Veracini, on VANITAS.
 Muriel Rochat Rienth teaches at the Conservatoire de Fribourg (Switzerland).

 NATHALIE LEUENBERGER, HARPSICHORD